klyed/Psyber-Myria-API/README.md

 # Psyber-Myria-API
- A quick API to support NFTs on Myria
+ A quick API to support NFTs on Myria.